Trio Grande: Playoff success

 The Islanders had made the playoffs the three seasons prior to the formation of the Trio Grande but had not gotten past the Semifinals.
 In 1977–78, the Islanders won their first Patrick Division championship but lost in seven games to the Toronto Maple Leafs the Quarterfinals.
 In 1978–79, the Islanders repeated as Patrick Division champions, but lost in the Semifinals in six games to the New York Rangers.

 Following the disappointments of the prior two seasons, Gillies, believing the captaincy was harming his game, resigned as captain and was succeeded by Denis Potvin prior to the 1979–80 season.

-The Islanders won their first of four consecutive Stanley Cups in 1979–80, with Trottier winning the Conn Smythe Trophy as MVP of the playoffs in 1980 and Bossy winning the Conn Smythe Trophy in 1982, scoring 7 goals in the 4 game series against the Vancouver Canucks.
-The Islanders also made the Stanley Cup finals in 1984, losing to the Edmonton Oilers.
-Bossy had scored 8 goals after the first three rounds of the playoffs (and 17 goals in the past three consecutive post-seasons), but was silenced completely in the finals series.
+The Islanders won their first of four consecutive Stanley Cups in 1979–80, with Trottier winning the Conn Smythe Trophy as MVP of the playoffs in 1980 and Bossy winning the Conn Smythe Trophy in 1982, scoring seven goals in the four-game series against the Vancouver Canucks.
+The Islanders also made the Stanley Cup Final in 1984, losing to the Edmonton Oilers.
+Bossy had scored eight goals after the first three rounds of the playoffs (and 17 goals in the past three consecutive post-seasons), but was silenced completely in the Final series.